polysimtools/pysimm/README.md

 Please refer the [Docker documntation](https://docs.docker.com/engine/reference/commandline/build/) for the detailed description of the `build` function.

-If the build is succsessful the list of your Docker images will contain freshly built pysimm image.
+If the build is successful the list of your Docker images will contain freshly built pysimm image.
 The full list can be shown by:
 ```commandline
  docker images